wheaney/XRLinuxDriver/docs/6dof-from-3dof-opentrack-neuralnet.md

 ## Run it

 1. Plug in your glasses first (confirm normal **3DoF** tracking is working).
 2. Launch OpenTrack and select the Profile named "xr-driver.ini".
-If you have more than one camera source on your PC, hit the settings icon next to the NeuralNet input and make sure the appropriate camera is selected.
+Hit the settings icon next to the NeuralNet input and make sure the appropriate camera is selected, set the `Diagonal FOV` and `Resolution` values to match your camera.
 3. Click **Start** in OpenTrack.
 4. Launch Breezy Desktop and enable the effect.
 You should now be able to lean in to see a closer view of your screens.

-**Note** - This can also be used with XR Gaming, if you've set up your deck with a webcam or you're sending the UDP data over the network.
+**Note** - This will also be available in a future update of XR Gaming, if you've set up your deck with a webcam or you're sending the UDP data over the network.

 ## Troubleshooting